Netanel94/Bundle-Adjustment-and-Pinhole-Camera-Model/README.md

 6. **Bundle Adjustment**: To optimize the camera parameters and 3D point positions, we implement the Bundle Adjustment algorithm.
 This involves adjusting camera poses and 3D point coordinates to minimize the reprojection error.

-Certainly!
-Here's the list of classes converted into a table format:

 | File Name               | Description                                                      |
 |-------------------------|------------------------------------------------------------------|